Blog

 • Wi-Fi: A thermostat that can be accessed via a wireless network.
 You are able to adjust the temperature while you’re away.
 You can even override the programmed setting if desired.

-• Smart: Smart thermostats integrate with other automation tools and equipment in your home, learning your lifestyle habits, and then adjusting the temperature accordingly.
+• Smart: Smart thermostats integrate with other automation tools and equipment in your home, learning your lifestyle habits and then adjusting the temperature accordingly.

-How do thermostats break?
+How do Thermostats Break?

-The older your thermostat is, the more likely it will begin to have problems.
-Some typical problems that occur include faulty wiring and dead batteries.
+Typical problems that occur include faulty wiring and dead batteries.
 If your thermostat is failing, you can take the cover off and check the wiring for problems like frayed wires or test the batteries for an adequate charge.

-Will any thermostat work with my HVAC system?
+Will Any Thermostat Work With my HVAC system?

 For other types of thermostats, most are compatible with any system, as long as the thermostat is low voltage.

-If you have a high voltage HVAC system, you’ll want to check the manufacturer’s manual or website for compatible thermostats.
+If you have a high-voltage HVAC system, you’ll want to check the manufacturer’s manual or website for compatible thermostats.

-Should I leave the thermostat at a constant temperature?
+Should I Leave the Thermostat at a Constant Temperature?

 The short answer is “No.” If you leave your thermostat at the same temperature all the time, you’ll waste energy and cause more wear and tear on your system.

 It’s better to adjust your thermostat according to the weather.
 According to Energy Star, depending on the season, your thermostat should be set between 70 degrees and 78 degrees while at home.
-When you’re not at home the temperature should be raised by about 8 degrees for more efficient operation.
+When you’re not at home, the temperature should be raised by about 8 degrees for more efficient operation.

 New thermostats will save you money because they will help your HVAC system run more efficiently.
 According to Energy Star, you can save about 8% on your energy bills by installing an Energy Star-certified smart thermostat.
-How much money you actually save will, however, depend on how you use the thermostat.
-Efforts like adjusting the temperatures according to the weather will also ensure you save money.

 You can also check with your utility company to see if they offer any incentives for installing a smart thermostat.
 Some utility companies even offer their customers free thermostats as an incentive to install them.

 Of course, installing a new thermostat isn’t the only factor affecting money-saving.
-Here are other things that will affect costs:

 • The age of your HVAC system